1 9 6 4 – 1 9 7 5 (Australia)

-Later, when the show was at its peak, the top cops were Alwyn Kurts as Inspector Fox, Leonard Teale as Detective Sergeant Mackay, Norman Yemm as Senior Constable Patterson and George Mallaby (pictured below) as Detective Barnes.
+Later, when the show was at its peak, the top cops were Alwyn Kurts as Inspector Fox, Leonard Teale as Detective Sergeant Mackay, Norman Yemm as Senior Constable Patterson and George Mallaby as Detective Barnes.

 Heading up the final Homicide team was Charles ‘Bud’ Tingwell, Gary Day, Don Barker and Dennis Grosvenor.

 With limited budgets (compared to the American cop shows they were up against) many of the actors performed most of their own stunts.